wbhart/mpir/build.vc14/readme.txt

 of the LGPL v2.1+ license.

 The MPIR library uses numerous files which are LGPL v3+ and so the overall license of the library distribution is LGPL v3+.
-Some of the demos are GPL.

 2. Using the Assembler Based Build Projects
 ===========================================